mauge15/ProgrammingAssignment2/README.md

 ### Study Design

-The dataset used for this study is: [http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones]http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
+The dataset used for this study is: [Human Activity Recognition]http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 ### Code book